druid-io/druid-io.github.io/druid-powered.md

 ---
 title: Powered by Druid
-subtitle: <a href="https://github.com/druid-io/druid-io.github.io/blob/src/druid-powered.md">Add Your Company</a>
+subtitle: <a href="https://github.com/druid-io/druid-io.github.io/blob/src/druid-powered.md"><span class="fa fa-plus"></span> Add Your Company</a>
 layout: simple_page
+sectionid: powered-by
 ---

 There are numerous companies of various sizes in production with Druid.
 This list is incomplete and we hope to add everyone's use cases in the near future.